Pseudo-Labeling Based Practical Semi-Supervised Meta-Training for Few-Shot Learning: Introduction

-Our core idea is that we can leverage a semi-supervised model to propose tasks for the meta-learning approach, leading to a semi-supervised meta-learning algorithm that is particularly effective for the base training dataset with a few labels.
-We instantiate our {\ourmodel} with two representative meta-learning algorithms: Proto~\cite{hsu2018unsupervised} (IFSL) and EP~\cite{rodriguez2020embedding} (TFSL and SSFSL), and compare to state-of-the-art (SOTA) semi-supervised learning (SSL) methods, including SemCo~\cite{nassar2021all} and FlexMatch~\cite{zhang2021flexmatch}.
+\tr{Our core idea is to integrate SSL with meta-learning based SSFSL to mitigate the performance degradation rising from the reduction of labeled data in the base dataset, while also avoiding the impractical \textit{class-prior selecting strategy} in task construction.} We instantiate our {\ourmodel} with two representative meta-learning algorithms: Proto~\cite{hsu2018unsupervised} (IFSL) and EP~\cite{rodriguez2020embedding} (TFSL and SSFSL), {and compare to recent semi-supervised learning (SSL) methods, including SemCo~\cite{nassar2021all}, FlexMatch~\cite{zhang2021flexmatch} and MarginMatch~\cite{sosea2023marginmatch}}.
 Extensive experiments are conducted on two standard benchmarks: \textit{mini}ImageNet~\cite{ravi2016optimization}, and \textit{tiered}ImageNet~\cite{ren2018meta}.
-The results demonstrate that our simple meta-training framework can significantly alleviate the performance degradation with reduced labeled data for the existing FSL models.
-As shown in Fig.~\ref{fig:1-d}, our S-EP-{\ourmodel} (based on Semco) trained with only 20 labeled data per class achieves the accuracy of 82.25\% on \textit{mini}ImageNet for 5-way 5-shot tasks.
-This is very close to 82.39\% of the original EP trained with full labeled data (500 per class) and obtains a huge gain of 19.81\% compared to the fully supervised model trained with only the labeled data.
-Notably, we find that our meta-learning stage can further improve the performance of SOTA SSL models, which indicates that combining meta-learning is one new direction for SSL.
+The results demonstrate that our simple meta-training framework can significantly alleviate the \textit{performance degradation with label reduction} for the existing FSL models and narrow the \textit{huge gaps} between meta-training and transfer-learning based SSFSL methods.
+As shown in Fig.~\ref{fig:1-semi} and \ref{fig:1-meta}, our S-EP-{\ourmodel} (based on Semco) trained with only 20 labeled samples per class achieves the accuracy of 69.19\% on \textit{mini}ImageNet for 5-way 5-shot tasks, which respectively obtains huge gains of 13.55\% and 15.41\% than the original model (S-EP) and state-of-the-art (SOTA) meta-training based model (M-PL-N).
+Notably, we find that our meta-learning stage can further improve the performance of recent SSL models, which indicates that combining meta-learning might be a new direction for SSL.